dekorateio/dekorate/assets/design.md

 | ApplySourceToImageHook | SourceToImageConfig | Apply source to image build hook.                                             |

-### Handler
+### ManifestGenerator

+An object that processes a certain type of `config` with the purpose of generating a manifest.
+In some cases a `ManifestGenerator` may not generate the whole manifest, but influence parts of it.
-An object that can handle certain types of `config`.
-A `handler` may create `model` resources and register `decorators`.
+Usually such generators create `model` resources and register `decorators`.
-The handler is the object that does most of the creation of the `model` resources.

-     public class KubernetesHandler extends AbstractKubernetesHandler<KubernetesConfig> {
+     public class KubernetesManifestGenerator extends AbstractKubernetesHandler<KubernetesConfig> implements ManifestGenerator {

         public void handle(KubernetesConfig config) {
             resources.add("kubernetes", createDeployment(config));